apenlor/alfresco-webscripts-demo/README.md

 # alfresco-webscripts-demo

-Incluye dos ejemplos utilizados en formaciones impartidas sobre desarrollo y extensión del gestor documental Alfresco.
-Los aspectos, metadatos o referencias a tipos utilizados son todos ficticios.
+Includes two examples used in training courses about the development and extension of the Alfresco document manager.
+The aspects, metadata or references to types used are all fictitious.

 ## java-amp-alfrescosdk3
-Ejemplo de AMP para Alfresco con webscripts JAVA.
-Se utiliza [Alfresco SDK 3](https://docs.alfresco.com/5.2/concepts/sdk-intro.html).
+Example of AMP for Alfresco with JAVA webscripts.
+It uses [Alfresco SDK 3] (https://docs.alfresco.com/5.2/concepts/sdk-intro.html).

-El proyecto permite levantar una instancia de Alfresco con el amp ya instalado.
-El amp incluye tres webscript Java
+Project allows to deploy an instance of Alfresco with the amp already installed.
+The amp includes three Java webscript
  - **helloWorld**
  - **crearDocumento**
  - **getDocumento**

 ## javascript-webscripts
-Incluye tres webscripts desarrollados con javascript.
-Para el despliegue en el gestor documental deberían simplemente ser incluídos en la carpeta:
+It includes three webscripts developed with javascript.
+For the deployment in the document manager they should simply be included in the folder:

  - **Data Dictionary > Web Scripts**

-Los scripts incluídos permiten:
+Included scripts allow:
-- **delete-node** (incluye log en user home)
+- **delete-node** (includes log in user home)
 - **search-document-title**
-- **update-content** (acceso mediante post y get)
+- **update-content** (access through post and get)